The Nuremberg Principles beyond the International Criminal Court: A Common Ground for Accountability

 Panel VI: Practical Implications going Forward

-Prof. Leila Sadat (Washington University in St. Louis) will deliver the keynote address.
+Prof. Leila Nadya Sadat (Washington University in St. Louis) will deliver the keynote address.

 Confirmed speakers include:

-Judge Ivana Hrdlicková (Special Tribunal for Lebanon); Prof. Dire Tladi (University of Pretoria); Prof. Chantal Meloni (University of Milan); Prof. Christoph Safferling (Friedrich-Alexander-Universität Erlangen-Nürnberg); Katya Salazar (Due Process of Law Foundation); Prosecutor Serge Brammertz (United Nations International Residual Mechanism for Criminal Tribunals); Prof. Jennifer Trahan (New York University); Prof. Michael Bohlander (Durham University); Catherine Marchi-Uhel (International, Impartial, and Independent Mechanism on Syria); Toby Cadman (The Guernica Group); Hon.
-Mike J. Chibita (Office of the Director of Public Prosecutions of Uganda); Wolfgang Kaleck (European Centre for Constitutional and Human Rights); Prof. Alejandro Chehtman (Universidad Torcuato Di Tella); Prof. Louise Mallinder (Queen's University Belfast); Wayne Jordash QC (Global Rights Compliance LLP); Sareta Ashraph (Garden Court Chambers); Prof. Paola Gaeta (Graduate Institute of International and Development Studies); and Dr. Anna Myriam Rocattello (International Center for Transitional Justice).
+Judge Ivana Hrdlicková (Special Tribunal for Lebanon); Prof. Dire Tladi (University of Pretoria); Prof. Chantal Meloni (University of Milan); Prof. Christoph Safferling (Friedrich-Alexander-Universität Erlangen-Nürnberg); Katya Salazar (Due Process of Law Foundation); Dr. Serge Brammertz (United Nations International Residual Mechanism for Criminal Tribunals); Prof. Jennifer Trahan (New York University); Prof. Michael Bohlander (Durham University); Judge Catherine Marchi-Uhel (International, Impartial, and Independent Mechanism on Syria); Ambassador Stephen Rapp (United States Holocaust Memorial Museum); Edmund Chinonye Obiagwu (Nigerian Coalition for the International Criminal Court); Delphine K. Djiraibé (Public Interest Law Centre); Prof. Charles Villa-Vicencio (University of Cape Town); Toby Cadman (The Guernica Group); Dixon Osburn (Halifax International Security Forum); Clémence Bectarte (International Federation for Human Rights); Judge Mike J. Chibita (Office of the Director of Public Prosecutions of Uganda); Wolfgang Kaleck (European Centre for Constitutional and Human Rights); Katherine Gallagher (Center for Constitutional Rights); Prof. Alejandro Chehtman (Universidad Torcuato Di Tella); Prof. Maria Louise Mallinder (Queen's University Belfast); Wayne Jordash QC (Global Rights Compliance LLP); Sareta Ashraph (Garden Court Chambers); Christian Ritscher (Office of the Federal Public Prosecutor General of Germany); Judge Eduardo Cifuentes Muñoz (Special Jurisdiction for Peace); Dr. Anna Myriam Rocattello (International Center for Transitional Justice); Eric Witte (Open Society Justice Initiative); Prof. Cécile Aptel (International Federation of the Red Cross and Red Crescent Societies);and Prof. Alette Smeulers (University of Groningen).

 For the program, click here.

 The event will be held in English.
 It is open to the public and free of charge.
-Previous registration is required.
+Prior registration is required.

 In order to register for the event please fill in the registration form below.
 Kindly bear in mind that the venue has limited seating.
 Online registration will close once the venue has reached maximum capacity.